We can't think of anything nicer on a summer afternoon or night than a good musical concert. These are our favorites.

 It's one of the state's oldest outdoor concert venues, built in classic Greek style.
 The location on the UC Berkeley campus has some great views, and the lineup is so eclectic that almost everyone can find a concert they'd like to attend.

-The guide to Berkeley Greek Theatre is full of tips, things you need to know and information to help you enjoy your show.
+Full of tips, things you need to know and information to help you enjoy your show check out the guide to Berkeley Greek Theatre.

 04 of 11